A primer on treatment planning aspects for temporally modulated pulsed radiation therapy: Discussion

 \subsection{Planning recipes}

 Several beam geometries were initially considered for \ac{VMAT}, specifically two arcs with complementary collimator angles in addition to the single arc setup discussed here.
 Using complementary collimator angles results in substantially increased degrees of freedom for the optimization, e.g., $N_{\mathrm{dof}}(0,\qty{90}{\degree}){\;\sim\;} N_{\mathrm{dof}}(0)\times N_{\mathrm{dof}}(\qty{90}{\degree})$ compared to $N_{\mathrm{dof}}(0,0){\;\sim\;} 2\,N_{\mathrm{dof}}(0)$.
 This is typically desirable to simultaneously improve target dose conformality and homogeneity, and critical \ac{OAR} avoidance.
 We found, however, that this can lead to substantial differences in field doses of each arc as shown in Figures~\ref{fig:tps_dose_profiles} and~\ref{fig:TwoArcBad}.
-Furthermore, it is commonly not possible to apply optimization constraints on homogeneity to indvidual fields (as this would also run counter to improving the $N_{\mathrm{dof}}$), nor is a per-field dose evaluation commonly performed in the \ac{TPS}.
+Furthermore, it is not commonly possible to apply optimization constraints on homogeneity to indvidual fields\footnote{RayStation 2024 and later allows for beam-specific constraints}, nor is a per-field dose evaluation commonly performed by end users in the \ac{TPS}.
 This poses an issue for \ac{TMPRT} where each pulse is supposed to deliver a portion of the fraction dose, around \qtyrange{15}{25}{\centi\gray}, to exploit radiation hypersensitivity.
-Reviewing the anatomy of several \ac{GBM} cases informed the recommendation to use collimator angles that result in the \ac{MLC} leaves moving along the superior-inferior direction i.e., around \qty{90}{\degree} (IEC scale).
+Reviewing the anatomy of several \ac{GBM} cases informed the recommendation to use collimator angles for single arc \ac{VMAT} that result in the \ac{MLC} leaves moving along the superior-inferior direction i.e., around \qty{90}{\degree} (IEC scale).
+Users of the RayStation \ac{TPS} (RS 15 or newer) may utilize beam-specific clinical goals or objectives when available.
+These have the potential to enable multiple arc \ac{TMPRT} optimization, which could be beneficial in cases of substantial overlap between critical \acp{OAR} and the \qty{6000}{\centi\gray} target volume.
+However, for consistency the NRG CC\nobreakdashes-017 trial allows only identical segment/arc planning for \ac{VMAT}.
+When using more than a single arc for \ac{TMPRT} treatments outside of that trial, the \ac{HI} and \ac{CI} of each individual segment should be verified and reported.

 Splitting the \ac{DCA} delivery into two half arcs was required due to machine limitations on all considered units, specifically the lower limit for delivered monitor units per degree.
 On the more modern TrueBeam Edge and Halcyon systems this limit is \qty{0.1}{MU\per\degree}, while for older units like the Trilogy it may be higher (\qty{0.3}{MU\per\degree}).
 Other manufacturers' \acp{LINAC} may have similar limitations, which must be considered individually when commissioning \ac{TMPRT}.
 While this limit also applies to \ac{VMAT} arcs they typically require more than \qty{36}{MU} to accommodate modulation.
 In contrast to the two-arc \ac{VMAT} solution, however, using two \acp{DCA} did not yield substantially different field doses as shown in Figures~\ref{fig:tps_dose_profiles} and~\ref{fig:field_doses_dca}.
 Profiles along the anterior-posterior and superior-inferior directions were almost identical.
 Only in the left-right direction a gradient was observed across the field, which is expected since the delivery consists of partial arcs covering the left and right hemispheres.
 A similar behavior was observed for the static \ac{3DCRT} plan with field doses and profiles shown in Figure~\ref{fig:field_doses_3d}.